geudde/attic-chest/pages/13.reference/01.porden/docs.md

 A mighty blow the king at Henry sped,
 Palsied his arm, his hand resign'd the blade,
 But Alfred's ready sword the loss supplied,
-Again the knight the angry Gnome defied :
+Again the knight the angry Gnome defied:
 Thus foil'd, whea victory seem'd secure, and cries
 Of joy and triumph fill'd the nether skies,
 Furious he turn'd, and shuun'd the former strife,
 To glut his vengeful soul with Alfred's life.
 Broke was the hero's spear- — his faithful brand,
-His only weapon, shone in Henry's hand ;
+His only weapon, shone in Henry's hand;
 Yet on his breast he held his massy shield,
-And slow retreated o'er the ensanguin'd field ;
+And slow retreated o'er the ensanguin'd field;
-He came where, writhing with a mortal wound, Kassiteros lay struggling on the ground ;
+He came where, writhing with a mortal wound, Kassiteros lay struggling on the ground;
 Tho' lingering still, the spear forbade to rise,
 And on the fight he turn'd his dying eyes,
 Strain'd every nerve, and seiz'd with either hand